brucetroutman-gmail/awesome-docs/docs/Calibrate_the_1st_Layer_Height/01-Get_Started.md

 </details>

-## JellyBOX Versions ?!
+## What about Different JellyBOX Versions?

 There are differences between how the Z probe looks for different JellyBOXes, but the techniques and principles in this guide are the same for all.

-[comment]:: ( #todo image of the various probes and probe mounts with version names)
+Proceed without fear.